HHopper/Consensys-Intercambio/README.md

 # How It Works (aka our good ol' user story)
 As a decentralized application, Intercambio simply handles the business logic between buyers and sellers.

 There are only two types of users of this application - both of which have equally important parts to play.
 Students can create and fund accounts with their public keys.
 Tutors can do the same.
 Each of these, including their balances, are included in a public ledger for At this point the lesson has been confirmed and the funds are transferred.
-Voila!searching later on.
+Voila!
 A student will select a tutor based upon the language they are interested in learning from the tutor's available time-slots.
 At this point, to provide an incentive for both the student and tutor to attend their lesson, both parties will stake a predetermined amount of ether in escro until the tutoring lesson occurs.
 As it stands, the tutor will stake 25% of their rate to and the student will stake the hourly rate for the tutor.
 Upon scheduling and the inclusion of this transaction on the chain, the student and tutor will have thirty days to complete the lesson.
 The lesson and stake logic, at this point, only will handle the confirmation of the lesson from a financial perspective and does not integrate (yet) the actual management of the video conversation between the users.
 Now assuming all goes to plan - that is, the tutor and student skype for an hour to exchange languages - both users will confirm.
 With a confirmation set, the tutor will call the transfer function and the funds will be withdrawn from escro and deposited into the tutor's account.

 # What This Minimum Viable Product Aims to Achieve